hughsie/passim/README.md

 # TODO:

- - Use a file descriptor to add to the cache
  - Self tests
+ - Add a small shared library and header for fwupd